jsnjack/wakeci/README.md

 jobdir: ./
 # Path to the file with secrets
 secretsfile: ./secrets.yaml
+# Scheduled jobs (via `interval` field) will use this timezone, if not specified
+# in the job configuration
+timezone: Europe/Amsterdam
 ```

 > Default password is `admin`.
 Don't forget to immediately change it!